kamalasaurus/kestryl/README.md

 print valid commands

-`kestryl init < --react >`
+`kestryl init < --r, -r, r, --react, -react, react >`

-initialize a new project in an empty directory
+initialize a new project in an empty directory, defaults to mithril without one of the react flags

 `kestryl [--g, -g, g, --generate, -generate, generate]  | filename |`